cfuselli/xefind/README.md

 ### Extra options

+#### Extra location
 By default the output will be printed giving you the availability in the usual dali and midway user disks.
 If you want to check a special rucio RSE where the data is stored, you can specify it with the `--extra_location` option.

+#### Livetime
+It is possible to specify --livetime to visualise the results in term of livetime instead of number of runs.

 ## Output